 During registration for camp, you agreed that your camper understands and will follow all Community Agreements.
 At Arnot Forest Camp we are committed to providing meaningful, safe and fun programs for our participants.
-We do our best to create a safe space to support physical, mental, and emotional needs in a variety of exciting and challenging
+We do our best to create a safe space to support physical, mental, and emotional needs in a variety of exciting and challenging environments.
+To do this well, participants need to understand and agree to these basic Arnot Forest Camp community Agreements.

 During arrival your camper will be asked to read over the Community Agreements and ask any questions.
 They will then be asked to sign it acknowledging they understand and agree to all three Community Agreements.
+Please note the examples listed underneath each Community Agreement is not an exhaustive list.

-Prior to arrival at camp please discuss with your camper/s the following responsibilities of being an Arnot Forest Camp Camper:
+Prior to arrival at camp please discuss with your camper/s the following responsibilities of being an Arnot Forest Camper: